-• Prerequisites: Studio in Art (Drawing and Painting 1 is a prereq for 2)
+• Prerequisites: 75 or better in Studio in Art (Drawing and Painting 1 is a prereq for 2)

-Graphics Design 1 (Not offered 2023-2024)
+Graphic Design 1 (Not offered 2024-2025)

 This year-long course explores Graphic layout, design skills, advertising techniques and developing an artistic voice through digital media.
-Some 3 D work is included but primarily, students work in

-PhotoShop as their canvas.
+Some 3 D work is included but primarily, students work in PhotoShop as their canvas.